 The facility was built using sound, accepted engineering practices and quality control processes.
-CYANCO QC & QA records regarding the original construction of the facility were audited during the 2006 certification audit and were found to be acceptable.
-During this audit records were evaluated for facility changes that occurred since the original audit.
-Appropriate quality assurance and quality control, management of change documentation, and equipment sign-offs were available to demonstrate compliance to Code requirements.
-Acceptable materials of construction are formally defined and a review of records confirmed that materials used conform to internal requirements.
+Cyanco QC & QA records regarding the original construction of the facility were audited during the original certification audit and were found to be acceptable.
+During this audit, records were evaluated for facility changes that occurred since the last re-certification audit in 2009.

+Cyanco applies Process Safety Management (PSM) principles and practices to the Management of Change (MOC) in the cyanide production operation.
+Appropriate quality assurance and quality control and management of change records were reviewed for facility changes.
+Engineering, Environmental, Safety & Health (EHS) sign-offs were available to demonstrate compliance to ICMC requirements.
+Acceptable materials of construction are formally defined for the facility and a review of records confirmed that materials used conform to internal requirements.
+Facility changes included equipment upgrades, process equipment alterations, and the addition of a rail car cyanide loading area in 2011.
+MOC, engineering, and EHS reviews were completed and records were made available for review.

 All loading operations, process equipment, and storage tanks are within lined concrete secondary containment areas with lined sumps.
 Each area has appropriate containment systems that ensure full containment.
 Automatic "trip" systems that shut down operations and high-level alarms are integral parts of the design and construction of each of the two operating units.
 All facilities use management system procedures and forms to inspect their interlocks, process equipment, piping, and containment systems regularly to ensure functionality and integrity.
-Production Practice 1.2: Develop and implement plans and procedures to operate cyanide production facilities in a manner that prevents accidental releases.
-The operation is ☑ in full compliance with Production Practice 1.2 Summarize the basis for this Finding: